SwingGuy1024/Blog/Bad Uses of Optional.md

         this.lockoutDuration = Optional.ofNullable(lockoutDurationOrNull);
     }

 If you're still not convinced that the parameter shouldn't have an Optional, consider this.
 This method could be called five times, or fifty times.
-Which makes more sense, wrapping the the value in an Optional five hundred times, or doing that once?
-And if it gets done five hundred times, how many of those will mistakenly call Optional.of() instead of Optional.ofNullable()?
+Which makes more sense, wrapping the the value in an Optional fifty times, or doing that once?
+And if it gets done fifty times, how many of those will mistakenly call Optional.of() instead of Optional.ofNullable()?

 Now you have a method that is both simpler and easier to call.
 Also, the fact that your value is wrapped inside an Optional is now an implementation detail that's hidden from the user.